perkeep/perkeep/doc/compare.md

 you avoid the uncertainty of what other people (companies, investors) are going to do to your data.

-We do provide the [Cloud Launcher](https://perkeep.org/launch/) to run a copy on Google Compute Engine yourself.
 Perkeep runs happily on desktop machines, Raspberry Pis, home servers, Amazon EC2, Google Cloud Platform, or any other cloud provider.
 We suggest using at least two for redundancy.
 Your replicas can sync amongst themselves.

 ## Open source